Datavault-UK/automate-dv-docs/docs/macros/index.md

 #### Ghost records

-Ghost Records are system-generated records which are added to Satellites to provide equi-join performance in PIT tables downstream. dbtvault will generate ghost records if the [global variable](#ghost-record-configuration) is set to `true`.
+Ghost Records are system-generated records which are added to Satellites to provide equi-join performance in PIT tables downstream.
+AutomateDV will generate ghost records if the [global variable](#ghost-record-configuration) is set to `true`.

 !!! tip "New in v0.9.1"
     Ghost Records are here!
 More details (including examples of how it works) coming soon!